unisonweb/unisonweb-org/src/data/docs/documentation.md

   [: @myFunction multiplies its argument by two. :]
 ```

+The hyperlink is based on a hash of `myFunction` rather than its name, so if it's ever renamed or moved, the link will still work.

 ### Insert the source code of another definition

 You can include the full source code of any definition in your codebase using `@[source]` followed by the name of the definition.
 For example, to include the source code of `myFunction` in its own documentation: